Killimster

-Killimster is a small remote scattered hamlet in Wick, in eastern Caithness, Scottish Highlands and is in the Scottish council area of Highland.
-RAF Skitten, the departure point for Operation Freshman, was located at Killimster.
+Killimster is a hamlet 5 mi north-west of Wick, in eastern Caithness, Scottish Highlands and is in the Scottish council area of Highland.
+RAF Skitten, the departure point for Operation Freshman in World War II, was located at Killimster.
+Nearby is Loch of Killimster, a small loch (lochan) which is 3.7 m deep, covers an area of 10 ha and holds around 379,000 m3 of water.